-If, following your informal discussions, you wish an investigation to be undertaken by the school, you should put your concerns in writing to the Headteacher.
+If, following your informal discussions, you wish an investigation to be undertaken by the school, you should put your concerns in writing to the Headteacher, via the school office.
+The Headteacher will record the date that the complaint is received and will acknowledge the receipt of the complaint in writing (either by letter or by email) within 3 working days.
 Complaints received outside of term time will be deemed to have been received on the first school day after the holiday period.

-You should state the outcome which you feel would satisfy your complaint.
-The Headteacher will undertake a full investigation which may require a further meeting with you or may require you to supply additional written information.
-A written reply will be sent to you following the investigation.
-This will, where possible, be completed within two school weeks.
+Within your complaint you should state the nature of the complaint, any actions already taken to resolve the complaint informally and what remains unresolved and the outcome which you feel would satisfy your complaint.
+The Headteacher will undertake a full investigation (or may ask another member of staff to do this) which may require a further meeting with you or may require you to supply additional written information.